 What to expect once you are registered

 We will send reading materials in advance of the workshop start date.
 Included are papers on ageing and sexing songbirds, molt terminology, North American Banding Council publications, and Powdermill banding procedures.
-For an idea of what species you might expect, please visit the pictorial highlights link on our website, or check out our daily totals here.
+For an idea of what species you might expect, please visit the banding summaries page on our website.

 Workshop activities and instruction will revolve around the normal daily banding operation at Powdermill.
 The workshop begins with the opening net round which is 30 minutes before sunrise.
 Workshoppers who want to assist with opening the nets should be at the banding lab five minutes prior to the opening round.
 Coffee will be ready and we will have food available throughout the banding day.
 If conditions are safe for banding, the nets will remain open for six hours and be checked every 40 minutes.

-Participants will begin by observing instructors during the banding process, rapidly progressing to hands-on experience.
-Beginners will be taught safe handling practices the first day and in subsequent days given one-on-one instruction on extraction at the nets.
-Later in the course, as time and advancement allow, beginners will have the opportunity to band birds and discuss criteria used to age and sex birds.
-Advanced participants will initially be showing molt limits in the hand but will progress to ageing birds on their own, and will be “quizzed” by the final days of the workshop.
+Workshoppers will begin by observing instructors during the banding process, rapidly progressing to hands-on practical experience.
+Participants in the Extraction workshop will be taught safe handling practices the first day and in subsequent days be given one-on-one instruction on extraction at the nets.
+Later in the course, as time and advancement allow, they will have the opportunity to band birds and discuss criteria used to age and sex birds.
+Participants in the Molt workshop will initially be shown molt limits in the hand but will progress to ageing birds on their own, and will be “quizzed” by the final days of the workshop.
 Participants may ask to join in on net rounds or banding, and are encouraged to observe and participate, as time allows, in the parts of the banding operation that interest them.

 *The safety and well being of every bird is our top priority, so every workshopper will not handle every bird.
 However, every effort will be made for workshoppers to see interesting molt limits/strategies or interesting species.

-The majority of time in the workshops will be spent in the field with live birds, and these sessions will be complemented with afternoon or evening presentations.
+Much of the workshops will be spent in the field with live birds; these sessions will be complemented with afternoon or evening presentations and discussions.
 Participants are encouraged to ask many questions and engage in discussions about the banding or ageing and sexing process.
-Similarly, the afternoon presentations are meant to be interactive – please ask questions and make it into a discussion rather than a lecture.
+Similarly, the afternoon presentations are meant to be interactive – participants who ask questions and make it into a discussion rather than a lecture often benefit more.